DETAILED ACTION

 Regarding claim 1, Mahadevan-Jansen et al. ‘871 teaches a system of neural stimulation for intraoperative nerve monitoring for a living subject (Title, Abstract), comprising:

-a delivering means coupled to the optical source to deliver the generated light to a target nerve of the living subject for stimulating the target nerve (Fig. 1 probe 170 and [0071]); and
+a delivering means coupled to the optical source and configured to to deliver the pulsed infrared light directly to a target nerve of the living subject for stimulating the target nerve (Fig. 1 probe 170 and [0071]); and

 Regarding claim 5, Mahadevan-Jansen et al. ‘871 teaches wherein the pulsed infrared light has a pulse energy in a range of about 1-25 mJ ([0057]; 0.2 mJ to 5 mJ) with a radiant exposure in a range of about 0.1-3 J/cm2 ([0062]; “…preferably no more than 2.0 J/cm2”).

-Regarding claim 7, Mahadevan-Jansen et al. ‘871 teaches wherein the delivering means comprises a probe (Fig. 1 probe 170 and [0071]) having one end coupled to the optical source for receiving the light therefrom and an opposite, working end for delivering the light to the target nerve ([0071]; “…the beam of the pulsed IR light 120…is then delivered through…the probe 170 to the sciatic nerve 190 for optical stimulation thereof.”), and wherein the working end is positioned at the distance away from the surface of the target nerve such that there is no object positioned between the working end of the probe and the target nerve ([0071]; “…the probe 170 to the sciatic nerve 190…”).
+Regarding claim 7, Mahadevan-Jansen et al. ‘871 teaches wherein the delivering means comprises a probe (Fig. 1 probe 170 and [0071]) having one end coupled to the optical source for receiving the pulsed infrared light therefrom and an opposite, working end configured to deliver the pulsed infrared light to the target nerve in a non-contact manner ([0071]; “…the beam of the pulsed IR light 120…is then delivered through…the probe 170 to the sciatic nerve 190 for optical stimulation thereof.”), and wherein the working end is positioned at a distance away from a surface of the target nerve.

 Regarding claim 8, Mahadevan-Jansen et al. ’871 teaches wherein the distance is in a range of about 10-500 µm ([0085]; “…held at a constant distance of 0.5 mm…” 0.5 mm is equivalent to 500 µm).